ImpossiblePlan/app-docs/miroro/privacy-policy.md

 ## How Information Is Used

 - All data processing is performed locally on your device.
-- We do not collect, store, or transmit personal information to external servers.
+- We do not collect or transmit personal data to our servers.
+- All processing is performed locally on your device.
+Certain features may interact with system frameworks (such as Apple Health) only with your explicit permission.
 - Camera access is used solely for real-time display.

+---
+## Health Data (if applicable)

+With your permission, the App may write mood or mental state data to Apple Health.

+- The App does not read or access any health data from Apple Health.
+- Data is written only when you explicitly choose to record your state.
+- All health data is stored and managed by Apple.

+Depending on your device or system version, this feature may use related system categories (such as Mindfulness) provided by Apple Health.

+We do not collect, store, or transmit any health data to external servers.

 ---